 Camps ‘R’ Us off-campus trips take campers to some of the most popular venues on Long Island.
-3rd & 4th graders can participate in up to four trips each summer plus a fifth “bonus” trip (additional consent and payment required).
+3rd & 4th graders can participate in up to four trips each summer including a “bonus” trip (additional consent and payment required).

 Our most recent venues included: Brooklyn Cyclones @ MCU Park, Lazerland, Adventureland and Ultimate GaGa.